mila-iqia/fuel/docs/overview.rst

 .. admonition:: In summary
     :class: tip

+    * :class:`IterationScheme`

-    * :class:`IterationScheme` subclasses are responsible for deciding in which order examples are visited.
+      - Abstract class.
+Its subclasses are responsible for deciding in which order examples are visited.
+      - **Methods**:

-    * :meth:`get_request_iterator` returns an iterator object that returns requests.
-    * These requests can be fed to a dataset's :meth:`get_data` method.
+        - :meth:`get_request_iterator`: returns an iterator object that returns requests.
+These requests can be fed to a dataset's :meth:`get_data` method.

-    * Common batchwise iteration schemes are :class:`SequentialScheme` and :class:`ShuffledScheme`.
-    * Common examplewise iteration schemes are :class:`SequentialExampleScheme` and :class:`ShuffledExampleScheme`.
+    * :class:`BatchScheme`

+      - Abstract class.
+Its subclasses return batch requests.
+      - Commonly used subclasses are:

+        - :class:`SequentialScheme`: requests batches sequentially.
+        - :class:`ShuffledScheme`: requests batches in shuffled order.

+    * :class:`IndexScheme`

+      - Abstract class.
+Its subclasses return example requests.
+      - Commonly used subclasses are:

+        - :class:`SequentialExampleScheme`: requests examples sequentially.
+        - :class:`ShuffledExampleScheme`: requests examples in shuffled order.

 Encapsulating and accessing our data is good, but if we're to integrate it into a training loop, we need to be able to iterate over the data.
 For that, we need